dennisbergevin/cypress-plugin-last-failed/README.md

 ### ⌛ Filter failed tests within `cypress open`

-Within the Cypress Test Runner UI using `cypress open`, this plugin provides a filter within each spec file positioned on the reporter.
+Within the Cypress Test Runner UI using `cypress open`, this plugin provides a filter within each spec file.

 Toggling the filter will run any previously failed tests on the particular spec file.